 This course provides a broad introduction to the principles and practice of modern data management, with an emphasis on the relational database model.
 Topics in relational database systems include data modeling; the relational model; relational algebra; Structured Query Language (SQL); and data quality, transactions, integrity and security.
 Students will also learn approaches to building relational database application programs.
 Additional topics include object-oriented and object-relational databases; semi-structured databases (such as XML); and information retrieval.
 A database project is required.
-(Prerequisites: (MATH-190 or MATH-200 or 1016-366) and (CSCI-142 or 4003-242 or 4003-334) or equivalent courses.)
+(Prerequisites: (MATH-190 or MATH-200) and (CSCI-140 or CSCI-142 or CSCI-242 or SWEN-124 or CSEC-124 or GCIS-124) or equivalent courses.)
 Lecture 3 (Fall, Spring, Summer).

 Introduction to Database and Data Modeling*

 A presentation of the fundamental concepts and theories used in organizing and structuring data.
 Coverage includes the data modeling process, basic relational model, normalization theory, relational algebra, and mapping a data model into a database schema.
 Structured Query Language is used to illustrate the translation of a data model to physical data organization.
 Modeling and programming assignments will be required.
 Note: students should have one course in object-oriented programming.
 (Prerequisites: ISTE-120 or ISTE-200 or IGME-101 or IGME-105 or CSCI-140 or CSCI-142 or NACA-161 or NMAD-180 or BIOL-135 or GCIS-124 or equivalent course.)
 Lec/Lab 3 (Fall, Spring).

 |Plus one of the following:|

 Database Application Development